Seth Perler

 FAQ

 • When should we start?
-You can start UGYG at any time, but the closer to the start of the semester, the better.
+You can start UGYG any time, but the closer to the start of the semester, the better.
 This way, you can help your child get systems in place proactively instead of reactively.
 The important thing is to just dive in and take action asap.

 • What if my child isn’t ready?
 Honestly, this isn’t for you right now.
 You may benefit from an in-person coach, tutor, therapist or other support professionals to address underlying challenges first.
+There are many other fantastic programs to explore.

 • What if I’m not technologically savvy?
 Don’t worry, I make it clear, step by step.